Things I Would Like to See Improved in Specialty Coffee

 The solution here is to be more like fast food or more like a fine restaurant.
 Pick one.
 Hiding your prices until the last second is not a way to build trust with that huge market of coffee drinkers looking to explore higher-end coffee shops.

 I took this photo in 2011 at The Burien Press.
-Prices were clearly marked and visible as you walked into the coffee shop.
+Prices were marked and visible as you walked into the coffee shop.
 Signs like this in newer coffee shops are becoming rarer.
 Look for the clipboard on the counter.
-Put on your glasses and read the 12-point font and do it quickly, because a line is forming behind you.
+Please put on your glasses and read the 12-point font and do it quickly because a line is forming behind you.

 Last Words

 This post has gotten long enough, so I’ll end it here.
-Again I want to repeat I am a huge fan of specialty coffee shops.
-I’ve seen tremendous improvement in the last decade, yet in the last few years, I’ve seen that progress stall and even regress at times.
-Maybe one or two ideas from this article will be of value to even one coffee shop out there.
+Again, I want to repeat that I am a huge fan of specialty coffee shops.
+I’ve seen tremendous improvement in the last decade, yet in the last few years, I’ve seen that progress stall and even regress.
+Maybe one or two ideas from this article will be of value to even one coffee shop.